 If I can’t access the still, neutral part of myself in the moment – if the emotions and mental spin-out are too prominent – I wait until the psychoemotional dust has settled before trying to engage my intuition.
 If the matter I am seeking clarity on is an on-going charged topic and I have strong attachments to the outcome, I may seek an outside source of guidance for more objective reflections and feedback.

 One way to calm mental spin-out is to spend time outside.
-There’s something about engaging the world outside and getting out of my house that helps get me out of my head.
+Engaging the world outside and getting out of the house can help us get out of our heads.

 The practice can be just what I described above.
 And more formal meditation practices can be learned and practiced to this end as well.
 There are two free online courses on foundational meditation practices from the Tibetan Bön tradition offered through Ligmincha Learning.
 I have found these practices to be very useful and accessible.